carterfa/liri-node-app/README.md

 SPOTIFY_ID=your-spotify-id
 SPOTIFY_SECRET=your-spotify-secret

-# Seat Geek API key
+# SeatGeek API key
 SEATGEEK_ID=your-seatgeek-id
 ```
 (You can get Spotify API keys by going to (https://developer.spotify.com/) and creating an app.)
-(You can get a Seat Geek API key by going to (https://seatgeek.com/account/develop) and creating an app)
+(You can get a SeatGeek API key by going to (https://seatgeek.com/account/develop) and creating an app.)

 3. Type in `node liri.js spotify-this-song` then a song title on the command line to have LIRI give the data on a specific song.